 (This was the first Marketing Matters article published on SchoolAdvancement.com back in 2004.
-That means this site is celebrating 15 years of being on the Web as a free resource.
+That means this site is celebrating its 20th anniversary of being on the Web today as a free resource.
 Some schools have followed the articles faithfully, and, as one school leader told me several years, said he has a different kind of problem now – he needs a bigger school.
 As for other school leaders, because there are still schools shrinking, merging and closing, it may be time to start diving in.)

 You may already do this, but you may be waiting until after the first of the year, after the holidays, or, if you administer a Catholic school, during Catholic Schools Week.